Ninoh-FOX/OpenRGH/README.md

 ![](https://raw.githubusercontent.com/Ninoh-FOX/RG350-ROGUE-CFW/master/logo_rg350.jpg)
 2. All references to OpenDingux removed, except in the system information as thanks for the original base system.
 3. Gmenu2x now read and write all from home.
 4. Esoteric add how optional launcher in the system.
+(Thanks to Podulator https://github.com/podulator/esoteric).
 5. Update RG350Tests in sd_imagen (thanks to https://github.com/RafaVico).
 6. Now sd_imagen too in opk file, you can now reflash the sdcard without open the console (this erase all).
 7. Now work updates and flashers opks in another launchers.